rigrergl/barnes-n-web/README.md

 3. Run the project: `npm run dev`  *

-*Note*: Make sure to do steps 2 and 3 in the same directory as the package.json file
+*Note*: Make sure to do steps 2 and 3 in the same directory as the package.json file You will also need to have [Node](https://nodejs.org/en/) installed on your local computer